Helmut Newton: 1961: to Paris

-Newton and his wife finally settled in Paris in 1961 and the work continued as a fashion photographer.
+Newton and his wife finally settled in Paris in 1961 and his work as a fashion photographer continued.
 His images appeared in magazines including the French edition of Vogue and Harper's Bazaar.

-He established a particular style marked by erotic, stylised scenes, often with sado-masochistic and fetishistic subtexts.
-A heart attack in 1970 reduced Newton's output, nevertheless his wife's encouragement led to his profile continuing to expand, especially with a big success, the 1980 studio-bound stark infinity of the "Big Nudes" series.
-His "Naked and Dressed" portfolio followed and in 1992 "Domestic Nudes" which marked the pinnacle of his erotic-urban style, these series all underpinned with the prowess of his technical skills.
+Newton established a particular style, marked by erotic, stylised images, often with sado-masochistic and fetishistic subtexts.
+A heart attack in 1970 reduced his output, but his wife's encouragement led to his profile continuing to expand, especially with the 1980 studio-bound stark infinity of the "Big Nudes" series.
+His "Naked and Dressed" portfolio followed and, in 1992, "Domestic Nudes", which marked the pinnacle of his erotic-urban style.
+The series were underpinned with the prowess of his technical skills.
 Newton also worked in portraiture and more fantastical studies.

-Newton shot a number of pictorials for Playboy, including pictorials of Nastassja Kinski and Kristine DeBell.
-Original prints of the photographs from his August 1976 pictorial of DeBell, "200 Motels, or How I Spent My Summer Vacation" were sold at auctions of Playboy archives by Bonhams in 2002 for $21,075, and by Christie's in December 2003 for $26,290.
+Newton shot a number of pictorials for Playboy, including Nastassja Kinski and Kristine DeBell.
+Original prints of the photographs from his August 1976 pictorial of DeBell, "200 Motels, or How I Spent My Summer Vacation", were sold at auctions of Playboy archives by Bonhams in 2002 for $21,075, and by Christie's in December 2003 for $26,290.

 "Three Boys from Pasadena"

-In 2009, June Browne conceptualised a tribute exhibition to Newton, based on three photographers that befriended Newton in Los Angeles in 1980: Mark Arbeit, Just Loomis, and George Holz.
-All three had been photography students at The Art Center College of Design in Pasadena, California.
-All three became friends with Helmut and June Newton and to varying degrees assisted Helmut Newton.
+In 2009, June Browne conceptualised a tribute exhibition to Newton, featuring three photographers who had befriended Newton in Los Angeles in 1980: Mark Arbeit, Just Loomis, and George Holz.
+All three had been photography students at the Art Center College of Design in Pasadena, California.
+All three became friends with Helmut and June Newton and, to varying degrees, assisted Helmut Newton.
 Each went on to independent careers.
-The exhibit premiered at the Helmut Newton Foundation in Berlin and combined the work of all three with personal snapshots, contact sheets, and letters from their time with Newton.
+The exhibition premiered at the Helmut Newton Foundation in Berlin and combined the work of all three with personal snapshots, contact sheets, and letters from their time with Newton.

 Polaroids

-Since the 1970s Newton regularly used Polaroid cameras and film for instant visualisation of compositions and lighting situations, especially for his fashion photography.
-By his own admission, for the shoot of Naked and Dressed series that started in 1981 for the Italian and French Vogue he used Polaroid film “by the crate”.
-These polaroids also served as a sketchbook, where he scribbled notes with regard to the model, client or location and date.
-In 1992 Newton published Pola Woman, a book consisting only of his Polaroids.
-Over 300 works based on the original Polaroids were shown at 2011 exhibition “Helmut Newton Polaroids” at the Museum für Fotografie in Berlin.
+From the 1970s, Newton regularly used Polaroid instant cameras and film to get an immediate visualisation of composition and lighting, especially for his fashion photography.
+By his own admission, for the shoot of the "Naked and Dressed" series that started in 1981 for the Italian and French Vogue, he used Polaroid film “by the crate”.
+The Polaroids also served as a sketchbook, in which he scribbled notes with regard to the model, client, location and date.
+In 1992, Newton published Pola Woman, a book consisting only of his Polaroids.
+Over 300 works based on the original Polaroids were shown at 2011 exhibition, “Helmut Newton Polaroids”, at the Museum für Fotografie in Berlin.

 Death

-In his later life, Newton lived in both Monte Carlo and Los Angeles, California where he spent winters at the Chateau Marmont, which he had done every year since 1957.
-On 23 January 2004, he suffered a serious heart attack while driving his automobile down Marmont Lane from the Chateau Marmont to Sunset Boulevard.
-He was taken to Cedars-Sinai Medical Center; doctors were unable to save him, and he was pronounced dead.
+In later life, Newton lived in both Monte Carlo and Los Angeles, California, where he spent winters at the Chateau Marmont, which he had done every year since 1957.
+On 23 January 2004, he suffered a serious heart attack while driving down Marmont Lane from the Chateau Marmont to Sunset Boulevard.
+He was taken to Cedars-Sinai Medical Center but doctors were unable to save him, and he was pronounced dead.
 His ashes are buried at the Städtischer Friedhof III in Berlin.